 |Not required to hold annual meetings or record meeting minutes|

 A C Corporation has the widest range of deductions and expenses out of all the various entity types.
 This is especially true in the case of employee fringe benefits.
 If you own a C Corporation, you can set up medical reimbursement and other employee benefits and deduct the costs associated with running these programs from your corporate taxes.
-The employees, including you as the owner/shareholder, will also not pay taxes on the value of those benefits.
-The new tax reform bill reduced the amount that C Corporations are taxed.
-It made a permanent 21% corporate tax rate effective in 2018, representing a 40% decrease over the previous rate of 35 percent.
+It’s also worth noting that as a C Corporation you pay an initial rate of 15% on earnings up to $50,000.

 Want to learn more about the benefits of a C Corporation?
 Get the Full Guide to C Corporation Advantages and Disadvantage here.